udondan/googlefonts/README.md

 To use the Google Fonts API, you need to [acquire an API key](https://developers.google.com/fonts/docs/developer_api#Auth) for server applications.

 ##Install
-The module is registered in ~~[npm](https://www.npmjs.org/package/googlefonts) and~~ [Atmosphere](https://atmospherejs.com/package/googlefonts) repositories.
+The module is registered in the [Atmosphere](https://atmospherejs.com/package/googlefonts) repository for usage in Meteor.

-**npm package is not up to date, because npm is a piece of shit.
-Not going to deal with that any longer.** Please clone the repository yourself.
+**The [npm package](https://www.npmjs.org/package/googlefonts) is not up to date, because npm is a piece of shit.
+Not going to deal with that any longer.
+Please clone the repository yourself from github.**

 ###Install via [Meteorite](http://oortcloud.github.io/meteorite/)